pickplugins/question-answer/readme.txt

 = Single question page showing 404 error , how to solve ? =

-Pelase go "Settings > Permalink Settings" and save again to reset permalink.
+Please go "Settings > Permalink Settings" and save again to reset permalink.

 = Single question page style broken, what should i do ? =